mnemonic-no/act-scio-api/README.md

 *queue*: This is the beanstalk tube shared by scio-api and scio.
 This is where scio retrieves the filenames to scrape for indicators.

-*host: The hostname of the beanstalkd service
+*host*: The hostname of the beanstalkd service

-*port: The ports running the beanstalkd service
+*port*: The ports running the beanstalkd service

 ### [elasticsearch]
 *host*: A list of hosts separated by space.
 This is the list of *coordinators* in the case of a cluster.